 - New York Department of Financial Services Cyber Requirements

-- Lost operations due to IT outages and hacks can severely impact your bottom line; one company the webinar mentioned lost upwards of $200 million in an attack.
-The threat environment is evolving rapidly and it is imperative to assess and adjust to mitigate as much risk as possible.
+- Lost operations due to IT outages and hacks can severely impact your bottom line.
+The threat environment is evolving rapidly, and it is imperative to assess and adjust to mitigate as much risk as possible.

-- Cybersecurity breaches affecting manufacturing, healthcare, and retail companies points to the fact that any industry is susceptible, not just finance and banking.
+- Cybersecurity breaches affecting manufacturing, healthcare, and retail companies point out that any industry is susceptible, not just finance and banking.
 If a threat has successfully impacted one of your competitors, it won’t be long before your company may be compromised as well.

-- The list of stakeholders affected by cybersecurity risk is growing larger to include the Board, CFOs, CAEs, CTOs, CROs, CCOs, and emerging stakeholders.
-One unexpected emerging stakeholder is the CMO, who is looking to utilize personal data which needs to stay private and protected.
+- The list of stakeholders affected by cybersecurity risk is growing more extensive to include the Board, CFOs, CAEs, CTOs, CROs, CCOs, and emerging stakeholders.
+One unexpected emerging stakeholder is the CMO, looking to utilize personal data that needs to stay private and protected.

-As Cybercrime continues to evolve in sophistication, the importance of a strong cybersecurity defense should not go overlooked.
-Building an effective cybersecurity strategy and risk management program can be quite time consuming, but being proactive about cybersecurity compliance is a great safeguard for protecting your bottom line.
+As Cybercrime continues to evolve in sophistication, the importance of a robust cybersecurity defense should not go overlooked.
+Building trust in an effective cybersecurity strategy, risk management program, and implementing The AICPA Cybersecurity Risk Management Reporting Framework can be pretty time-consuming, but being proactive about cybersecurity compliance is an excellent safeguard for protecting your bottom line.

 Here are some ways that AuditBoard’s compliance management software can help:

-- AuditBoard can import the NIST, SOC, PCI DSS, and AICPA Cybersecurity frameworks so you can begin assessments immediately.
+- AuditBoard can import the various frameworks that your organization utilizes as part of your cybersecurity risk management program, including, but not limited to, NIST, SOC, PCI DSS, and AICPA Cybersecurity frameworks so you can begin assessments immediately.

-- Manage all of your testing and reporting in one centralized platform, where you can get instant visibility into your status at any time, across any location or department.
+- Manage all of your frameworks, test procedures and reporting in one centralized platform, where you can get instant visibility into your status at any time, across any location or department.

-- AuditBoard’s issue tracking software allows you to easily identify and create issues in real-time and manage remediation action items with process owners in any department and location.
+- AuditBoard’s issue tracking software allows you to quickly identify and create issues identified as part of your compliance program in real-time and manage remediation action items with process owners in any department and location.

-- AuditBoard offers unlimited user access, so your entire organization can be involved in proactively preventing hacks.
+- AuditBoard offers unlimited user access and role-based security, so your entire organization can be involved in proactively managing your cybersecurity program.

 - Our intuitive risk assessment module can help you build a consistent and repeatable risk assessment process with real-time updates, empowering your company to perform more self-assessments frequently, consistently, and efficiently.

-With our industry-leading implementation time, we can help you implement a cybersecurity assessment process in a matter of weeks.
+With our industry-leading implementation time, we can help you implement the software necessary to manage your cybersecurity program in a matter of weeks.
 Our implementation and product team members bring years of audit experience, ensuring a smooth and quick onboarding process while providing meaningful recommendations for building a robust compliance program.